nickandrew/LS30/README.md

 There is a rudimentary REST server now to provide access to the device.

-To start it, run `bin/webserver`.
+To start it, run `bin/webserver daemon`.
 It listens by default on `localhost:3000`

 ## REST Endpoints